-Thanks to vaccine rollouts, in-person events grow more viable by the day.
-At the same time, tech adoption rates have never been higher, and providers are looking towards longer-term engagement.
-How will these different formats affect an event’s position within a marketing funnel?
+Thanks to vaccine rollouts, in-person events grow more viable every day.
+At the same time, virtual event tech adoption rates have never been higher, and providers are beginning to look towards year-round engagement.
+How will these different formats factor into a larger marketing and event strategy?

 Not all events are created equally — a reality that has been compounded by new decisions about which event format is best suited to any given event’s goals.
 But deciphering the best course of action relies on a nuanced understanding of what each format offers.